Paula Modersohn-Becker: 1906: "I am becoming somebody"

 In a letter to Rilke written from Worpswede on 17 February 1906, Becker wrote: "And now, I don't even know how I should sign my name, I'm not Modersohn and I'm not Paula Becker anymore either"."
 Less than a month later she wrote from Paris to her husband, "try to get used to the possibility of the thought that our lives can go separate ways".
 In 1906, Modersohn-Becker left Worpswede, as well as her husband, Otto, to pursue an artistic career in Paris.
 In a journal entry dated 24 February 1906, a sanguine Modersohn-Becker wrote, "Now I have left Otto Modersohn and am standing between my old life and my new life.
 I wonder what the new one will be like.
 And I wonder what will become of me in my new life?
 Now whatever must be, will be."
 Despite her sister's and mother's general disapproval of Paula's decision to leave Otto for Paris, her relocation there proved to be quite prosperous.

-It was during this time frame that she accomplished her most intensive, and now most highly regarded, work.
+It was during this period that she accomplished her most intensive, and later most highly regarded, work.
 From this body of work she produced a series of paintings about which she felt great excitement and satisfaction.
-During this period of painting, she produced her initial nude self-portraits (including Selfportrait at 6th wedding anniversary), works that were unprecedented for female artists, as well as portraits of friends.
-During her final trip to Paris in May of 1906, she wrote a letter to her elder sister, Milly Rohland-Becker, in which she stated, "I am becoming somebody – I'm living the most intensively happy period of my life."
+During this period of painting, she produced her initial nude self-portraits (including Self-Portrait at 6th Wedding Anniversary), works that were unprecedented for female artists, as well as portraits of friends.
+During her final trip to Paris in May 1906, she wrote a letter to her elder sister, Milly Rohland-Becker, in which she stated, "I am becoming somebody – I'm living the most intensively happy period of my life."